 Originally developed within the framework of our PCT platform business as a tool for biological sample preparation (as described above), our Barocycler 2320EXT instrument features a "ramp mode" in its control software that makes it ultimately suitable for performing research-scale experiments for protein refolding and disaggregation on a laboratory bench scale.
 Each protein molecule is biochemically unique and, while pressure is highly efficient in solubilization of practically any misfolded protein contained within inclusion bodies, a unique chemical environment may be required to persuade each unfolded protein molecule to refold into a stable biologically active state.
-Therefore, development of protein refolding methods requires screening experiments, providing researchers with abilities to process up to 12 specimens per batch in varying chemical environment.
-We believe that availability of an affordable screening tool would promote high-pressure refolding approach among biopharmaceutical process development teams and academic researchers involved in development of protein biopharmaceuticals.
+Therefore, development of protein refolding methods requires screening experiments necessary to determine the most optimal composition of the chemical milieu for each protein of interest.
+The Barocycler 2320EXT is ideally suited for such experiments, providing researchers with abilities to process up to 12 specimens per batch in varying chemical environments.
+We believe that availability of this affordable screening tool will promote adoption of the high-pressure refolding approach among biopharmaceutical process development teams and academic researchers involved in development of protein biopharmaceuticals.
 The same instrument is also uniquely suited for studies of thermodynamics of protein aggregation and accelerated protein stability tests.